plebnet-dev/plebnet-compose/docs/dashboard.md

 ```

-Because you are viewing this documentation from your host, we can embed the dashboard as an iframe referencing localhost:
+We can embed the dashboard as an iframe.
+Because we are accessing the app from the host, we need to use `localhost`:

 ```html
 <iframe src="http://localhost:8050" width="1400" height="1200"></iframe>